bryan-atanacio/bryan-atanacio-CNU/_posts/2021-02-12-review-blog-one.md

 ## Review

-Placing Segregation does an excellent job of merging history and technology in a user-friendly yet visually appealing way.
+Placing Segregation does an excellent job of merging history and technology in a user-friendly way.
 I enjoyed exploring the musical works and images on the pages and how flawlessly the site moved through its design.
 It made great use of subsections (Explore, Read, and About) but could’ve benefited from grouping the larger passages of texts with subheadings so the reader was better informed on what they were reading.
 On the Explore tab, the images are interactive but a legend containing the instructions on what the reader is viewing, what to click on, and what parts of the page are interactive would be very useful.

 All three maps work well on laptops, desktop computer devices,